INCATools/ontology-access-kit/docs/intro/tutorial02.rst

     resource = OntologyResource(slug='fbbt.obo', local=True)
     oi = ProntoImplementation(resource)

-We first import the general `OntologyResource` implementation which allows us to declare where to get the ontology from.
+- We first import the general ``OntologyResource`` implementation which allows us to declare where to get the ontology from.
-We then load this resource using the `ProntoImplementation`, which allows us to perform all operations on the resource that we could do with [pronto](https://github.com/althonos/pronto).
+- We then load this resource using the ``ProntoImplementation``, which allows us to perform all operations on the resource that we could do with `pronto <https://github.com/althonos/pronto>`_.

 Next, let us use `pronto` to actually query the ontology:

 .. code-block:: python